 - Rules inside merged CPHs Movements between pieces of land do not need to be recorded or reported

-- Movements do not trigger a standstill period ID tags for closed holdings are redundant (you will no longer be able to use the old ID tags for the holdings that are closed due to the merger)
+- Movements do not trigger a standstill period ID tags for closed holdings are redundant (you are no longer be able to use the old ID tags for the holdings that were closed due to the merger)

 - Holding registers must be updated All land treated the same for disease testing and restriction purposes.